 More Dog Breeds and Further Research

-If you’re interested in similar breeds, look into these to compare the pros and cons:
+If you’re interested in similar breeds, check out:

-There’s a whole world of potential dog breeds out there.
-With a little research, you can find the right one to bring home.
+There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!